Prompting and Evaluating Large Language Models for Proactive Dialogues: Clarification, Target-guided, and Non-collaboration: Introduction

 Motivated by the emergent capabilities of LLMs \cite{emergent_ability,cot} on reasoning over texts, some recent studies investigate in-context learning or chain-of-thought prompting schemes on planning \cite{monologue} or taking actions~\cite{react} in interactive environments.
 Similarly, strategy learning and goal planning attach great importance in proactive dialogue systems.
 In order to enhance the proactivity of LLM-based conversational systems, we design the proactive chain-of-thought prompting (ProCoT) scheme.
-As shown in Figure~\ref{example}, with standard prompting, LLM-based systems directly provide a randomly-guessed answer to the ambiguous user question (left), and generate a general bargain response without any negotiation strategy (right).
-When providing the system with options to take different dialogue acts (proactive prompting), the generated responses are unaware of the conversational goal, such as generating under-specified clarification questions (left) and conservative negotiation responses (right).
+As shown in Figure~\ref{example}, with standard prompting, LLM-based systems directly provide a randomly-guessed answer to the ambiguous user question (1a), or generate a general bargain response without any negotiation strategy (2a).
+When providing the system with options to take different dialogue acts (proactive prompting), the generated responses are unaware of the conversational goal, such as generating under-specified clarification questions (1b) and conservative negotiation responses (2b).
 To this end, ProCoT first instructs the system to generate descriptive thoughts about intermediate steps of reasoning and planning for reaching the conversational goal, and then make the decision of the next action to take.
-Finally, the system generates an appropriate response based on the decided action.
+Finally, the system generates an appropriate response based on the decided action (1c \& 2c).